noaakl/Final_Project_Names/README.md

 ##

 ### Update Package:

 run:
 - `cd nAIme`
 - `python setup.py sdist`
 - `pip install twine`
 - `twine upload dist/*`

 ##

+### Siamese Neural Network Classifiere:

+- Execute the siamese_network_bgrams_updated.py file to build and train the network
+- The main activation function will run the process and test it
+- Change the different parameters to experiment with the network results and scores

+##